Sustained Release Pan-VEGFR Inhibitor Implant

 In vitro: In Vivo Comparison

-Aerie is currently pursuing investigational new drug application (IND)-enabling studies for AR-14034 SR and plans to file the IND and initiate human clinical trials in the second half of 2022.
+Investigational new drug application (IND)-enabling studies for AR-14034 SR are underway and plans to file the IND and initiate human clinical trials in the second half of 2022.

 - Data on file.
 Aerie Pharmaceuticals, Inc.